Depression in children and adolescents

 - Major change in eating or sleeping habits.

-Does your child have any of these symptoms?
+Do you have any of these symptoms?

-How is childhood depression treated?
+How is childhood and adolescent depression treated?

 Often the treatment of depression in children and adolescents requires a combination of parental education, psychotherapy and medication.